noahadhikari/binvox-ml-model/README.md

 ### Activating Prisma

 Run `prisma generate` from the `binvox-ml-model` directory.
 You should see a `prisma/` folder show up.
 You may need to copy it into the `scripts/` folder if the following steps aren't working.

+### Viewing the database

+To view the database in Prisma's GUI, you can run `prisma studio` from the `binvox-ml-model` directory.
+You should see a GUI pop up in your browser.

 ## Data Acquisition